Pet-friendly weed killers: Use 5 household items to create a safe yard

 Final thoughts on pet-friendly weed killers

-Still, using a natural alternative will be the healthiest solution in the long run.
+Still, using a natural, pet-safe alternative will be the healthiest solution in the long run.

 Elizabeth Barletta is particularly attracted to dogs.
-From a tender age, she has owned different breeds and decided to write about adorable creatures at Top-Mom.com.
+From a young age, she has owned various breeds and has decided to write about adorable creatures at Top-Mom.com.
 Over the years, she has advised pet owners about various issues, from preserving their pets’ health to training them.